đ¶ Reggae Rhythm Jamaican Jerk Roast Turkey - âIâm gonna be alrightâ

 Spicing and roasting the bird:

 Preheat oven to 425 degrees.
-Combine butter, cloves, allspice, black pepper, scallions, shallots, 4 garlic cloves, 1 tablespoon thyme leaves and ½ tablespoon salt in a food processor; process until a chunky compound butter forms, about 30 seconds.
+Combine butter, cloves, allspice, black pepper, scallions, shallots, 4 garlic cloves, 1 tablespoon thyme leaves, and œ tablespoon salt in a food processor; process until a chunky compound butter forms, about 30 seconds.

-Place anise, lime, orange, onion quarters, thyme sprigs and remaining 3 garlic cloves in cavity of turkey.
+Place anise, lime, orange, onion quarters, thyme sprigs, and the remaining 3 garlic cloves in the cavity of the turkey.
 Secure legs with kitchen twine.
-Place turkey, breast side up, on rack of a roasting pan coated with cooking spray.
-Place rack with turkey in pan.
-Pour broth and soy sauce in bottom of pan.
+Place the turkey, breast side up, on the rack of a roasting pan coated with cooking spray.
+Place the rack with turkey in the pan.
+Pour broth and soy sauce in the bottom of the pan.